 Did you know that cashew nuts are one of the main nut varieties which you can find in Brazil?
 This is because Brazil is a big producer of Cashews and they are actually native to certain tropical regions of Brazil.
-Brazilians don't consume Cashew Nut butter, (nut butters are usually not found at grocery stores) they just eat the nuts raw and eat the fruit - most commonly the fruit is pressed into juice (we find the juice very yummy).
+Brazilians don't consume Cashew Nut butter, (nut butter is usually not found at grocery stores) they just eat the nuts raw and eat the fruit - most commonly the fruit is pressed into juice (we find the juice very yummy).

 Regina made this Nut Butter recipe with cardamom and our Silvestre Honey, which make for a good match.